AndreaCossio/PoliTo-Projects/Exercise04/README.md

-# PM10 pollution analysis per city zone
+# PM10 pollution analysis - City zone

 **Input**: structured textual file.
 Each line has the following format: